daemon1024/bikeshed/README.md

 - ### Issues
   - [ ] welcome comments
   - [ ] assign issues on a particular string match
-  - [ ] add labels on various stages of isses ( unassigned,assigned,has a PR .. . . )
+  - [ ] add labels on various stages of issues ( unassigned,assigned,has a PR .. . . )
   - [ ] ask updates if no updates for a particular interval
 - ### PR
   - [ ] welcome comments